JBroks/unicornattractor_issue_tracker/README.md

 ```

 However, this solution causes a minor bug i.e. if user selects page 2 in one pill, it automatically selects the page 2 for all other tabs.
 I would probably need to inject a tag in the HTML.

+I also noticed a bug during responsiveness testing.
+The issue with a flexbox occurs only for the reset password templates and only while using the Safari browser.
+Given more time I will investingate and fix this issue.

 <a name="deployment-process"/>